 Focus on The Most Important Qualifications

-The specific qualifications you need will depend on the demands of the job you are seeking, and the specific requirements of the agency you are applying to.
+The specific qualifications you need will depend on the demands of the job you are seeking, and the specific requirements of the private or federal agency you are applying to.
 Rather than attempting to address every single qualification, use your cover letter to focus on what is most important for this particular job.

 Review the job listing carefully, and identify a few of the key qualifications, personal attributes, and experiences that stand out is being most important.
 Mention those in your cover letter, and specify how you match those qualifications.

 Senior Certified HR Professional & Career Coach